willettek27/Senior-Sem/README.md

 ---

-After installing, configure git with your name and email if user wishes to commit or push any changes
+After installing, configure git with your name and email if you wish to commit or push any changes

 Open Terminal
 ```bash